My rating: 5 of 5 stars

 The narrative itself even tends to validate these objections to Swede’s Americanization, as the hero is poised by the novel’s end to see his marriage undone by his wife’s lover, the old-money neighbor Orcutt, whose family goes back to the Revolution.

 Roth deploys Merry as Hawthorne deployed Merrymount (and sex and the devil): to disrupt the Puritan settlement, to invade the original American pastoral—the New Jerusalem of the pilgrim fathers—with everything it cannot countenance or contain.
-Let us read the passage wherein Merry’s emissary, Rita Cohen, polemically puts her vulva into the Swede’s face not as Roth’s misogynist panic but as Roth’s erotic celebration, a bit of écriture féminine from a surprising source:
+Let us read the notorious passage where Merry’s emissary, Rita Cohen, polemically puts her vulva into the Swede’s face, and consider it not as Roth’s misogynist panic but as his erotic celebration, a bit of écriture féminine from a surprising source:

 “You’ll be surprised by what a very clear picture of things you’re going to get from this display.”
 She edged her two hands down onto her pubic hair.
 “Look at it,” she told him and, by rolling the labia lips outward with her fingers, exposed to him the membranous tissue veined and mottled and waxy with the moist tulip sheen of flayed flesh.
 He looked away.

 “It’s a jungle down there,” she said.
 “Nothing in its place.
 Nothing on the left side like anything on the right side.”